soraxas/sbp-env/docs/source/index.rst

 For various documentation of th implemented planners and samplers, checkout the corresponding sections from the side bar.

+The code is hosted in a `repository <https://github.com/soraxas/sbp-env>`_, and the implementation requires *Python 3.7+*.
+The code comes with some example environments, and in addition, several state-of-the-art sampling-based :ref:`motion_planners_page` and :ref:`samplers_page` are implemented.

 .. toctree::
    :caption: Guide